filecoin-project/filecoin-docs/content/en/smart-contracts/filecoin-evm-runtime/address-types/index.md

 Again, assume you have deployed a solidity smart contract on Filecoin Hyperspace.
 Then you will receive a smart contract address starting with `t410`.
 EAM will also assign a corresponding `0x` Ethereum address to it.

-When you try to invoke this smart contract on Filecoin using Ethereum toolings, you need to use your `0x5f6044198a16279f87d2839c998893858bbf8d9c` smart contract address.
+When you try to invoke this smart contract on Filecoin using Ethereum tooling, you need to use your `0x5f6044198a16279f87d2839c998893858bbf8d9c` smart contract address.

 ### Converting to a 0x-style address